nhwhite212/jquerytest/README.md

 jquerytest
 ==========

-This is a repositiry for the Jquery mobile sample page from Dreamweaver
+This is a repository for the Jquery mobile sample page from Dreamweaver